tech-sketch/hyclops-chef-repo/site-cookbooks/gateone/README.md

 License
 ======

-Copyright 2013 TIS Inc. HyClops for Zabbix Team (hyclops@ml.tis.co.jp)
+Copyright 2013 TIS Inc. HyClops for Zabbix Team

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.